tammekasra/A.I-in-Biomedicine/README.md

 <img src="https://github.com/tammekasra/A.I-in-Biomedicine/blob/main/docking.png" width="400">

-The intial procedure can use the following code below using python and data from ncbi.nlm.nih.gov
+The intial procedure can use with the following code below using python and data from ncbi.nlm.nih.gov

 (https://github.com/aqlaboratory/proteinnet)

 ## Data sources and AI methods